The drinker. The family. The friend. The doctor. The boss. Anyone trying to work out what to do.

 Identity rebuild.
 Work, money, sex, family, the parts of your life you put on hold.
 This is where most public stories end and where the actual life begins.

-Year three onwards
+Year 3 onwards

 Maintenance.
 Boredom is the enemy.
 Health becomes the foreground.
 Other people's drinking stops being a threat and starts being a curiosity.